map of germany

 Otto Beisheim School of Management, Germany

 Washington University's Olin Business School facilitates a study abroad program in Vallendar, Germany.
 Students participating in the semester exchange program will study at the Vallendar campus in the Otto Beisheim School of Management, one of the most renowned German business schools with an exceptional national and international reputation.
 The university was only founded recently, in 1984, but has risen quickly into global prominence.
 Its small student-body and rural campus provide a unique and close-knit culture for students.
-For more information, contact Matt Erlin.
+For more informatin, contact Dr. Katherine Kerschen in German and Sarah Jimenez in Olin.

-Credits for students in the Business Internship Program
+German Credits for the BSBA Semester Abroad Program

 • Students who enroll in a language course in Vallander for two quarters can earn 3 credits at a level commensurate with their previous coursework.

-• Students who enroll in a topics course taught in German can earn an additional 3 units at the 300- or 400-level.
+• Students who enroll in a topics course taught in German can earn an additional 3 units at the 3000- or 4000-level.

 • In order to complete their major or minor, students must take at least one German course at Washington University after they return.